It is a rare condition in which the bone marrow does not produce a specific type of white blood cell, most often neutrophils.

 Your doctor will likely take a detailed medical history.
 This includes questions about recent illnesses or treatments.

-Blood and urine samples are needed to detect infection and to do a test known as a white blood cell count.
-Your doctor may take a marrow sample if he suspects there is a problem with your bone marrow.
+Blood and urine samples are needed to detect infection and do a test known as a white blood cell count.
+Your doctor may take a marrow sample if he suspects a problem with your bone marrow.

 Genetic testing is necessary to detect an inherited form of agranulocytosis.
 You may need to be tested for possible autoimmune disorders.